-Outcome Main appropriation Adjusted appropriation Revised estimate Mediu m-term esti mates
+Outcome Main appropriation Adjusted appropriation Revised estimate Med ium-term estim ates

-R thousand 2011/12 2012/13 2013/14 2014/15 2015/16 2016/17 2017/18
+R thousand 2013/14 2014/15 2015/16 2016/17 2017/18 2018/19 2019/20

 Current payments

-Compensation of employees
+Compensation of employ ees

 Goods and services

 Interest and rent on land

 Transfers and subsidies to:

 Provinces and municipalities

-Departmental agencies and acc ounts
+Departmental agencies and accounts

-Universities and technikons
+Higher education institutions

-Foreign gov ernments and intern iational organi sations
+Foreign gov ernments and international organ isations

 Public corporations and private enterprises

 Non-profit institutions

 Households

 Payments for capital assets

-Buildings and other fixed structu ires
+Buildings and other fixed structures

 Machinery and equipment

 Heritage Assets

 Specialised military assets

 Biological assets

-Land and sub-soil assets
+Land and sub-soil assets WAR AND

-Software and other intangible as sets
+Software and other intangible assets 0000

 Payments for financial assets

 Total economic classification:

 Departments are required to provide more detail on payments and estimates, which are presented in Table B.3, in the Annexure to Estimates of Provincial Revenue and Expenditure.
 It makes provision for the expansion of economic classification of payments items to be included under the category: "Goods and Services" ("Level 4 items").
-To simplify the reporting on these items National Treasury decided to request departments to include the full set of 38 Level 4 items (Table B4 Goods & Services level 4 items in the annexure) in their budget documentation.
-The Table B4 should not be a separate table, but rather the content should form part of Table B3.
-This allows for consistency between the tabled budget, the budget database, the budget captured on the financial system and the in-year reporting by provinces.
+To simplify the reporting on these items National Treasury decided to request departments to include the full set of 38 Level 4 items in the annexure in the budget documentation.